Why choose Wyoming?

 Wyoming’s rainy-day fund represents 47.6 per cent of the state’s 2012 spending,8 and its mineral trust fund weighs in at over USD5 billion.9 Alaska is perhaps the only other trust-friendly state that is as fiscally healthy as Wyoming.
 Both states owe the prowess of their bank accounts to natural resources.
 Through responsible saving, Wyoming has gathered enough to ride out future downturns.

-In addition, while any tax law is subject to change, the future imposition of a Wyoming income tax is unlikely, due to the state’s mineral wealth and the requirement of the Wyoming Constitution that any income tax liability be to set by sales, use and property taxes – enough of a safeguard that its tax-free status is likely to last for many years.10
+In addition, while any tax law is subject to change, the future imposition of a Wyoming income tax is unlikely, due to the state’s mineral wealth and the requirement of the Wyoming Constitution that any income tax liability be offset by sales, use and property taxes – enough of a safeguard that its tax-free status is likely to last for many years.10

 STEP Wyoming was formed to assist practitioners locally, as well as in response to the international interest in Wyoming as a trust situs jurisdiction.
 It became an official branch on 25 January 2012.
 According to Julie Gilbert, Vice Chair of STEP Wyoming, the branch is made up of members interested in the state’s position as a favourable US trust situs, ‘with an understanding that Wyoming has a global role to play’.
 In 2012, STEP members from around the world attended the chapter’s first annual conference, held at the Jackson Lake Lodge – retreat-of-choice for Ben Bernanke and the US Federal Reserve.
 At the conference Gilbert noted that Wyoming’s most discussed role on an international level is in providing a solution to the Foreign Account Tax Compliance Act (FATCA) regulations that have made the administration of certain non-US trusts burdensome.
 This is a discussion that will continue at the 2013 conference, to be held in September at Jackson Hole, Wyoming.